 Income of $200k+

 "Accredited Investor" is a term designated and defined by the Securities and Exchange Commission (SEC).
 Under the federal law Regulation D in the Securities Act of 1933, certain companies are exempt from registering the sale of securities, which are typically forms of stocks or bonds, and in the case of PeerStreet, real estate debt.
 If exempt, companies are required to sell only to accredited investors.
 The law was designed to protect those individuals without a certain net-worth from major loss of liquidity, when purchasing an unregistered security.
-Accredited investors are viewed as more sophisticated investors, capable of taking on the risk that some securities present.
+Accredited investors and accredited investor platforms are viewed as more sophisticated, capable of taking on the risk that some securities present.

 This rule also applies to entities, which include, banks, partnerships, corporations, nonprofits and trusts.
 PeerStreet is considered a "private placement" investment opportunity, unlike government bonds, and thus subject to slightly different federal policies.
 However, since our investments are backed by collateral, real estate, this structure helps mitigate the risks involved.